Priyanka-Podder/Priyanka-Podder/Readme.md

 <h4>
   Pursuing B.Tech in Computer Science and Engineering with a specialization in Artificial Intelligence 🎓.<br />
-  I am a curious learner who possess an unwavering zeal to explore different domains of technology and gain mastery in them.
+  I would describe myself as a passionate learner who enjoys to explore various domains of technology with a curious mind and strives to achieve mastery in them.
 </h4>

 <p align="left">